 Whew!
 What a morning at the farm!
 It seemed to take FOREVER!
 It was a very chilly morning in Wisconsin, and I was freezing my butt off!
 I’m home now, trying to unthaw my toes and dreading having to go back outside for chores.
-Ahhhhh, the life of a farmer.
+Ahhhhh, Your Egg-o is Preg-o the life of a farmer.

 Today was Herd Health day, which means our veterinarian comes to the farm and examines some of the cows.
 Herd Health takes place every other Monday in the palpation rail.
 A palpation rail is a long, gate system designed to hold multiple cows at a time.
 The cows simply walk into the rail one at a time and wait to be examined by Dr. O.

-The cows and I in the palpation rail waiting for the doc
+The cows and I were in the palpation rail waiting for the doc

-Dr. O using the ultrasound machine to check a cow
+Dr. O used the ultrasound machine to check a cow

 Time to go back outside and take on the frigid weather.
 While I do love my job, tomorrow’s post may be about how miserable farming in the winter can be.
 Is it spring yet!?